treehouse/installation-guides/README.md

 `brew upgrade node`

 ## How to Uninstall Node and NPM
-Again, you can use Homebrew to uninstall packages that it installed:
+You can use Homebrew to uninstall packages that it installed:

 `brew uninstall node`